 Gulf View Park - Treasure Island Public Beach Access

 This where I used to park everyday...when it was free.
-Now (2010) it costs $1.50/hour.
+Now it costs a couple of bucks an hour.
 Gulf View park has an Old Florida flavor when you enter the beach over a sea oats covered sand dune.
 A beautiful setting that puts you in a great mood to relax.

 It's located a few hundred yards south of The Bilmar Resort (which houses the great beach bar called "Sloppy Joe's") on 104th Avenue.